Blackbird Has Spoken: Part 4

 Muriel lifted her eyebrows.
 "Threatening patient, huh?
-And just who and what are they threatening to do?"
+I haven't heard any commotion.
+Who is it and what are they threatening to do?"

-"Listen Muriel, quit with the twenty questions and just get security up here."
+"Listen Hightower, quit with the twenty questions and just get security up here."

 "I just need a few details..."

-"NOW!"
+"NOW!
+Move it."
 His fist came down hard on the counter.
-"Or else!"

 "How dare you accuse me of threatening you.
 Clock out, Hightower, you're done here at Mercy."